FPAR 2.0 Frequently Asked Questions

 back to top

 A Grant Admin account will be created for the project director of your grant.
 The project director will then create additional Grant Admin or Grant User accounts.
 If an account has been created for you, you will receive an email with instructions on how to activate your account.
-If you have not received that email, please contact your project officer.
+If you have not received that email, please contact your Project Officer.

 Grant Admins and Grant Users can view data upload and status, enter FPAR and grant data, run data quality checks, and access the reporting dashboard and Table Archive.
-Grant Admin can also create a new Grant Admin or Grant User account for others, remove an existing account, and submit data for OPA review.
+A Grant Admin can also create a new Grant Admin or Grant User account for others, remove an existing account, and submit data for OPA review.

 All passwords must contain at least eight characters, one number, one capital letter, and one special character—for example, a dollar sign ($), an exclamation point (!), or an ampersand (&).
 A green check mark appears to next to each criterion that the password meets.
 The system may also reject a password if the reentered password does not match the first password entry.
 Please ensure that there are no extra spaces for both password entries.
 A green check mark will indicate when the reentered password matches the first password entry.

 First, navigate to the “Users” menu tab in the left navigation menu of FPAR 2.0.
 To remove a user account, select the “Remove” button next to the user’s name and confirm removal of the user.
-If you are a Grant Admin for multiple grants, please ensure that you are adding accounts in the right grant.
+If you are a Grant Admin for multiple grants, please ensure that you are removing accounts in the right grant.
 The grant is displayed in the static banner at the top of the page.

-First, log in to the FPAR 2.0 system.
+First, log in to the FPAR system.
 Then, select your profile icon at the top right corner of the static banner and select “My Account.”
 Once you are on the User Profile page, select “Change MFA.”
 Finally, select the MFA method you prefer.
 If you select the text message method, you will be prompted to enter the new mobile phone number.
 If you select the Google Authenticator method, you must first download the Google Authenticator app on your new device and follow the steps outlined in the system.

 back to top